nkouevda/ucb-eecs-servers/README.md

 ## Setup

-1. Clone this repository and set up the necessary dependencies:
+1. Clone this repository:

         git clone https://github.com/nkouevda/ucb-eecs-servers.git
         cd ucb-eecs-servers

+2. If you wish to run the server and not just update data, install the required
+dependencies:

         npm install

-2. In `bin/settings.sh`, specify the username and main server to be used.
+3. In `bin/settings.sh/`, specify the main remote server and the username with which to connect to servers.

-3. Run `./bin/setup.sh` to copy all local files to the remote file system.
+4. Run `./bin/setup.sh` to copy all local files to the remote file system.

 ## Usage

-Run `./bin/remote.sh` to update data manually.
+Run `./bin/remote.sh` to update data manually, or execute `node server.js` (or `npm start`) to run the server.

-Execute `npm start` or `node server.js` to run the server.
-Note that by default, this will also update data every 5 minutes.
-To change this behavior, change the `refreshRate` in `settings.json` to the desired value, in milliseconds. `0` will disable it altogether.
+Note that by default, running the server will also update data every 5 minutes.
+To change this behavior, change `refreshInterval` in `settings.json` to the desired value, in milliseconds, or `0` (or any negative value) to disable data updating.

 ## License